MediaHound/CoreHound/README.md

 # CoreHound: Getting Started

 ## What is CoreHound?
-CoreHound is the iOS SDK for accessing MediaHound's Entertainment Graph API.
+CoreHound is the iOS SDK for accessing MediaHound's Entertainment Graph.
 Search for media content across movies, books, games, TV, and more.
 Discover relationships across media via traits and contributors.
 CoreHound is a fast and easy SDK that lets you enhance your iOS apps with access to an entire world of entertainment content.

 ## Install CoreHound